goetzrobin/train-me/README.md

 ## Starting Up Production

-Since all the hard work is done and we have compiled our Angular frontend in a static index.html and all necessary js and css chunks, and built our jar for our Spring Boot application, all we need to do is use Dockerfiles to copy/mount them in the respective containers and spin up our applications, as well as our MySQL database.
+Since we have dockerized our DB, our FE build stage and application, and our BE build stage and application, all we need to do is use docker-compose to (re)build our images based on our Dockerfiles, then spin up our containers and start our applications and MySQL database.

 ```
 docker-compose up